Coherent Asynchronous Online Mathematics Teacher Professional Learning

 Full Description

-In Years 1 and 2, the Math-Equity PL project will focus on iterative development and usability and feasibility testing.
-In Years 3 and 4, the team will conduct a pilot study with 100 middle grades mathematics teachers in order to determine its how it informs teachers’ mathematical knowledge for teaching related to transformations-based similarity, slope, or linear functions and their understanding of the equity-based teaching practice of positioning students as competent.
-Data collection will include observations and survey administration.
-The Math-Equity PL project will provide the field with a model for developing content-specific PL in which equity-based teaching practices are presented as inherently intertwined with and inseparable from issues of effective mathematics instruction, as well as a model for scaling rich, professional learning to make such PL readily accessible to more teachers.
+In Years 1 and 2, the project will focus on iterative development and usability/feasibility testing.
+In Years 3 and 4, we will conduct a pilot study with 100 middle grades mathematics teachers to determine its impact on teachers’ mathematical knowledge for teaching related to transformations-based similarity, slope, or linear functions and their understanding of positioning students as mathematically competent.
+Data collection will include mathematics assessments, surveys, and logs of teacher practice.
+This project will provide the field with a model for developing content-specific PL in which teaching practices for positioning students in mathematics are presented as inherently intertwined with and inseparable from issues of effective mathematics instruction, as well as a model for scaling rich, impactful professional learning opportunities in a cost-effective way to make such PL readily accessible to more teachers.

 Project Materials